 - Take a local train via Goppenstein and Kandersteg to Spiez;

 - Take a train to Interlaken.

 Check the timetable of trains on the Golden Pass trains line.
-It will first present the quickest route.
-To be sure to travel via the Golden Pass line, go to the advanced search options and enter the via-stations Meiringen and Zweisimmen.
+To be sure to travel via the Golden Pass line, enter the via-stations Meiringen and Zweisimmen.

 Plan your trip